Internships and Volunteer Opportunities

 What is the role of a DCYF intern or volunteer?

-Do I need to complete and pass a background check to be an intern or volunteer?
+Do I need to complete and pass a background check?

-Who supervises interns/volunteers?
+Who supervises interns and volunteers?

 A paid DCYF staff person will supervise student interns/volunteers.
-This staff person will have all of the important background information and skills needed to guide and support the intern/volunteer so they can complete their assignment or learning opportunity.
+This person will have all of the important background information and skills needed to guide and support the intern/volunteer so they can complete their assignment or learning opportunity.

 What is the role of a volunteer driver?